Reviews You Can Rely On

 Warmth

 The warmth of a sleeping bag depends primarily on the quality and quantity of the insulation.
 Models with down insulation are generally lighter, more packable, and more expensive.
-They can also keep their loft over a long period if you take good care of them.
+They can also keep their loft for a long period if you take good care of them.
 Bags with synthetic insulation are usually heavier, bulkier, and less expensive.
 That said, wet down loses all of the insulating properties, and it can take a long time to dry down after a soaking.
 Synthetic bags will also lose some warmth when wet, but overall, they will keep you warmer than down bags under these circumstances.
-So, synthetics can be better choices for particularly wet activities or environments.
+So, synthetics can be better choices for particularly wet activities (like packrafting) or damp environments.

 For down bags, you can make a rough estimate of the warmth by considering the fill power and fill weight.
 Fill power is a measurement of the “loftiness” of the down fill, corresponding to the amount of air a certain weight of down can trap.
 More trapped air translates into more trapped body heat.
 Sleeping bags usually contain down with a fill power between 500 and 900, with higher numbers indicating higher insulating ability.
 Fill weight is simply the amount of down inside the sleeping bag.
 Though manufacturers like to boast about fill power more, we think fill weight is much more important.
 Two sleeping bags with the same fill weight and fill power might not provide identical warmth, but they should be pretty close.
 However, other design elements (like hood design, zippers, baffles, draft collars, etc.) can also play a role.